SSL Labs Rates Our Security "A+"

 The European Union classifies them as not “dangerous to the environment or human health.
 (And not very soluble in water.)

-The only information on DINP that would could find that indicated a health risk is if you eat it.
+The only information on DINP we could find indicated that it would be a health risk if you eat it.
 So don't eat any of the flexible pvc pipe you buy from us.
+Don't spit in the wind, don't pull the mask off the ol' Long Ranger and don't mess around with Jim. ;-)

 And as always, California says it causes cancer.
 [Note: California also says "saw dust" causes cancer, so just keep that in mind.]